 Hire, Grow and Retain The Best

 We want to hire the best talent, set them up for success, and provide an environment to retain them.
 In Steve Jobs’s words, “Go after the cream of the cream.
-A small team of A+ players can run circles around a giant team of B and C players”.
+A small team of A+ players can run circles around a giant team of B and C players.”
 Hiring is the beginning.
-We help engineers to grow and give them opportunities.
+We help engineers grow and give them opportunities.
 We provide fast feedback and accommodate needs where possible.

 Review all Code

-We ensure consistency in our code, improve our implementation, learn from each other, strive for quality by reviewing code.
+We ensure consistency in our code, improve our implementation, learn from each other, and strive for quality by reviewing code.
 Scripts, patches, and project code should go through a code review process regardless of their size or purpose.
 A portion of production incidents come from small yet critical changes.
 We want to transfer knowledge as well as share expertise.

 Build CI/CD Pipelines